tytydraco/yessleep/out/I_broke_my_purity_pledge_My_dead_dad_is_less_than_happy_about_it.md

 I glanced at the clock behind him.
 It was only a little past 7 a.m.
 Mom wouldn’t be back from her boyfriend’s for at least another hour.

-I looked back into Aaron’s eyes.
+I looked back at Aaron.
 A mischievous smile spread across his face, just as I felt one spread across mine.
 “Are you thinking what I’m thinking?” he asked.

 I nodded.
 “Yes, I am.”
 I kissed him again before whispering gently, “I think it’s time for [round two](https://www.reddit.com/r/PeaceSim/).”